satellite-image-deep-learning/techniques/README.md

 * [DSFANet](https://github.com/rulixiang/DSFANet) -> Unsupervised Deep Slow Feature Analysis for Change Detection in Multi-Temporal Remote Sensing Images
 * [siamese-change-detection](https://github.com/mvkolos/siamese-change-detection) -> Targeted synthesis of multi-temporal remote sensing images for change detection using siamese neural networks
 * [Bi-SRNet](https://github.com/ggsDing/Bi-SRNet) -> Pytorch codes of 'Bi-Temporal Semantic Reasoning for the Semantic Change Detection in HR Remote Sensing Images
+* [RaVAEn](https://github.com/spaceml-org/RaVAEn) -> RaVAEn is a lightweight, unsupervised approach for change detection in satellite data based on Variational Auto-Encoders (VAEs) with the specific purpose of on-board deployment

 ## Wealth and economic activity
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys